Sweden-Mayhem/site/content/minecraft/help.md

 	- <small>If double-clicking doesn't start the installer, use command: `java -jar <file>.jar`</small>
 3. In the installer, make sure to select Minecraft version **1.21.5** and click "Install"
 4. Open the Minecraft Launcher, which should have a new profile with Iris or OptiFine
-5. Start Minecraft with the profile
+5. Start Minecraft with the new profile

 If the above steps did not work, see the official [Iris Installation](https://github.com/IrisShaders/Iris/blob/multiloader-new/docs/guide.md) guide.